“She’ll stay with me.” Liam stares down the others with an intense glare, his green eyes flashing.

 When I shiver, Gio says, “Are you cold, Coral?
 Why don’t you get under the blanket?”

 He lifts the covers, and I slip in beside him, turning on my side so I can snuggle up to him.
 His hand drapes around my shoulder and strokes my arm.
 He winces when I rest a hand on his belly, so I jerk it away.

 “Sorry!”
-I sit up and pull the covers back so I can look at his abdomen.
+I sit up and pull back the covers so I can look at his abdomen.

-Gio lifts the gown to show me three, white rectangles stuck to his skin with something clear and shiny.
+Gio lifts the gown to show me three white rectangles stuck to his skin with something clear and shiny.
 “These are bandages covering the wounds from the surgery — laparoscopic appendectomy.
 It’s a little tender.”